blackberry/BlackBerry-Communication-Services-Examples/SoftPhone/README.md

 #### Displaying the call log

-Displaying the call log is easy, we can observe the call history event list we've made and notify our adapter when items have changed in the list.
-Then all we need is a RecyclerView to display the call history list.
+Displaying the call log is easy, you can observe the call history event list we've made and notify our adapter when items have changed in the list.
+Then all you need is a `RecyclerView` to display the call history list.

 ```java